SebastianS09/mrxs2tiff/README.md

 _For digital pathology_

-A simple bash script to convert scanned digital whole slide images in the MIRAX .mrxs implementation from 3DHistech to pyramidal tiffs using vips
+A simple bash script to convert scanned digital whole slide images in the MIRAX .mrxs implementation from 3DHistech to pyramidal tiffs using the [vips](https://github.com/libvips/libvips) image processing library

 Change arguments to vips such as tile size directly in script